 We employ a multi-faceted marketing strategy to increase brand awareness, drive traffic to our stores and website, acquire new customers, improve customer retention and increase frequency of shopping.
 We communicate with our customers and prospective customers through multiple vehicles.
 Our primary marketing expenditure is in direct mail catalogs and free-standing newspaper inserts which highlight the breadth of our selection of prestige, mass and salon beauty products, new products and services and special offers.
+In 2014, we expanded our marketing to include the integration of TV, radio and digital advertising.
 We execute a comprehensive public relations strategy to enhance Ulta's reputation as a beauty destination, increase brand awareness, support our charitable efforts on behalf of The Breast Cancer Research Foundation and drive awareness of new products, in-store events and new store openings.

 Our loyalty program is an important tool to increase retention of existing customers and to enhance their loyalty to the Ulta brand.
-Approximately thirteen million active customers are enrolled in this loyalty program, generating approximately 80% of Ulta's annual total net sales.
+Approximately fifteen million active customers are enrolled in this loyalty program, generating more than 80% of Ulta's annual total net sales.
 In early fiscal 2014, we converted all of our loyalty customers to ULTAmate Rewards, a points-based program.
 ULTAmate Rewards enables customers to earn points based on their purchases.
 Points earned are valid for at least one year and may be redeemed on any product we sell.
-In late 2012 we implemented the new CRM solution to enable more sophisticated mining of the customer data in our loyalty member database as well as greater personalization of our marketing.
-Throughout 2013 we built upon our CRM capabilities to deliver targeted marketing campaigns to our loyalty program members.
+In late 2012, we implemented the new CRM solution to enable more sophisticated mining of the customer data in our loyalty member database as well as greater personalization of our marketing.
+Since that time, we have built upon our CRM capabilities to deliver targeted marketing campaigns to our loyalty program members.

-A growing percentage of our marketing expense was directed at our digital marketing strategy as a highly effective channel to communicate with existing customers and reach customers who are not familiar with Ulta or who have not yet shopped with us.
-Our online marketing strategy includes search engine optimization, paid search, mobile advertising, affiliate relationships, such as online coupons sites, social media, display advertising, and other digital marketing channels.
+A growing percentage of our marketing expense is directed at our digital marketing strategy as a highly effective channel to communicate with existing customers and reach customers who are not familiar with Ulta or who have not yet shopped with us.
+Our online marketing strategy includes search engine optimization, paid search, mobile advertising, affiliate relationships, such as online coupons sites, social media, display advertising and other digital marketing channels.
 Ulta's email marketing programs are effective in communicating with online and retail customers and driving sales.